-- To enable more individuals to live in their own homes, as tenants, with control of the types of support in place to meet their needs. - > Supporting young people in transition to aspire to live more independently. - > To develop accommodation and day opportunities appropriate to meet the needs of older people learning disabilities; with models of care for those with dementia.
+- To enable more individuals to live in their own homes, as tenants, with control of the types of support in place to meet their needs. - > Supporting young people in transition to aspire to live more independently. - Ensuring the positive and innovative use of Assistive Technology where appropriate. - ➤ To develop accommodation and day opportunities appropriate to meet the needs of older people learning disabilities; with models of care for those with dementia and increased health needs. - > To proactively promote the health and wellbeing of individuals and enable access to healthcare as appropriate. - Providers looking at creative ways to support individuals and working with "universal services" such as leisure, culture and transport, to make reasonable adjustments to increase accessibility.